 Stone Lane Gardens is a charity registered with the Charity Commission of England and Wales.
 (No. 1141252)

 The charity was created to safeguard the garden following the death of Kenneth Ashburner in 2010.
 His wife June Ashburner remained very much at the helm, as a Trustee in the charity, until her death in 2016.
 The charity continues to run the sculpture exhibition, which June first started in 1992, which takes place every summer in the garden.

-There are seven Trustees, all of whom bring their own skills and enthusiasm to the organisation.
+There are four Trustees, all of whom bring their own skills and enthusiasm to the organisation.

-Paul and Alison are helped by a small but enthusiastic band of volunteers, as well as two local conservation groups.
+Paul is helped by a small but enthusiastic band of volunteers, as well as two local conservation groups.

 The ‘Objects’ of the charity